Wasserstein Convergence Guarantees for a General Class of Score-Based Generative Models: Introduction

 \subsection{Related Work}

-Our work is closely related to the existing studies on the convergence analysis of diffusion models, and we next explain the differences.
-Recently, \cite{lee2023convergence, chen2022improved, chen2022sampling, benton2023linear} have established polynomial convergence rates in Total Variation (TV) distance or Kullback-Leibler (KL) divergence for the DDPM model, where they consider $f\equiv 1/2$ and $g\equiv 1$ in the forward SDE.
-In contrast to these studies, our work provides a unifying convergence analysis for a more general class of diffusion models in 2-Wasserstein distance ($\mathcal{W}_{2}$), thus illustrating how the choice of $f$ and $g$ impacts the iteration complexity.
+The majority of the existing studies on the convergence analysis of diffusion models focus on the SDE-based implementation, that is, the sampling process for data generation is based on the discretization of the reverse-time SDE.
+For instance, \citep{lee2023convergence, chen2022improved, chen2022sampling, benton2023linear} have established polynomial convergence rates in Total Variation (TV) distance or KL divergence for the DDPM model, where they consider $f\equiv 1/2$ and $g\equiv 1$ in the forward SDE.
+In contrast to these studies, our work provides a unified convergence analysis for a more general class of diffusion models in the 2-Wasserstein distance ($\mathcal{W}_{2}$), thus illustrating how the choice of $f$ and $g$ impacts the iteration complexity.
 Focusing on $\mathcal{W}_{2}$ distance is not just of theoretical interest, but also of practice interest.
-Indeed, one of the most popular performance metrics for the quality of generated samples in image applications is Fr\'{e}chet Inception Distance (FID), which measures the $\mathcal{W}_{2}$ distance between the distributions of generated images with the distribution of real images \cite{heusel2017gans}.
+Indeed, one of the most popular performance metrics for the quality of generated samples in image applications is Fr\'{e}chet Inception Distance (FID), which measures the $\mathcal{W}_{2}$ distance between the distributions of generated images with the distribution of real images \citep{heusel2017gans}.
 It is known that to obtain polynomial convergence rates in $\mathcal{W}_{2}$ distance, one often needs to assume some form of log-concavity for the data distribution, see e.g. \cite[Section 4]{chen2022sampling} for discussions.
 Hence, we impose such (strong) assumptions on the data distribution.
-While some studies \cite{de2022convergence, chen2022sampling, chen2022improved} also provided Wasserstein convergence bound for the DDPM model, they assume the data distribution is bounded, in which case the $\mathcal{W}_{2}$ distance can be bounded by the TV distance.
-In this work, we do not assume the data distribution is bounded.
-Finally, our work is different from \cite{leeconvergence} which analyzed the convergence of simplified versions of SMLD and DDPM models in TV distance, and \cite{chen2023restoration} which analyzed deterministic samplers for nonlinear diffusions based on probability flow ODEs in \cite{SongICLR2021}.
+Although some studies (see e.g. \cite{chen2022sampling}) also provided Wasserstein convergence bound for the DDPM model, they often assume that the data distribution is bounded, in which case the $\mathcal{W}_{2}$ distance can be bounded by the TV distance.
+In this work, we consider unbounded data distribution.
+We also emphasize that TV distance does not upper bound Wasserstein distance on $\mathbb{R}^{d}$ (see e.g. \cite{GibbsSu2002}) and KL divergence does not imply Wasserstein convergence either (unless some additional conditions are satisfied \citep{BV}).
+Hence, our results are not implied by the existing convergence results for SDE-based samplers.

+There is also a small but rapidly growing body of literature on convergence analysis of the probability flow ODE implementation of diffusion models \citep{SongICLR2021}.
+See, e.g., \cite{chen2023restoration, chen2023probability, li2023towards, gao2024convergence, li2024accelerating}.
+Our work differs from this line of studies in that we consider SDE-based samplers instead of ODE-based samplers.